 There are two webhooks supported by the Messages and Dispatch APIs, the Message Status webhook and the Inbound Message webhook.
 Message status is inbound on the Message Status webhook and the Message itself is received on the Inbound Message webhook.
 Setting these webhooks is described in detail in the topic Configuring webhooks for Messages and Dispatch APIs.

-- Write scripts to handle the information sent or requested by Nexmo.
-Your server must respond with a success status code (any status code between 200 OK and 205 Reset Content) to inbound messages from Nexmo.
+- Write scripts to handle the information sent or requested by Vonage.
+Your server must respond with a success status code (any status code between 200 OK and 205 Reset Content) to inbound messages from Vonage.

 - Publish your scripts by deploying to a server (for local development, try Ngrok).